 Ideas for Homemade Water Fountains

-A water fountain is a low-tech, low maintenance home improvement project you can take on yourself.
-Plan the fountain as the focal...
+A homemade water fountain is a low-tech, low maintenance project you can take on yourself using virtually any watertight container as the...

 DIY Indoor Water Feature